SUSTAINED DROP · MOTOR VEHICLE THEFTMARCH 2026 BRIEFINGOAKLAND · 21.5K residents

 01 · TL;DR

-Three categories moved in Dimond District this March — all three sustained shifts, all pointed downward.
-This is not a single quiet month; it is a structural pattern, with theft from vehicle, other larceny, and motor vehicle theft each running below their multi-year baselines across the trailing 12 months.
-No spikes, no rare events, no streak breaks.
-The month's shape is a broad, durable property-crime decline.
+Three categories moved in Dimond District this March — all three sustained shifts, all pointing in the same direction.
+This is not a one-month dip: theft from vehicle, other larceny, and motor vehicle theft have each run structurally below where they were in the prior 12-month window.
+The pattern is a broad, multi-month pull-down across property crime.

 3 sustained shifts